 Long/short strategies take long and short positions in publicly traded equity securities in an effort to achieve attractive returns with moderate risk.
-Also included in these categories are off-shore investment vehicles.
-Also, early withdrawal carries a penalty.
-Therefore, even though the underlying assets in some of the vehicles are readily saleable in the open market, the unitized portfolio does not have the ability and, therefore, has classified investments in those vehicles as Level 3 at USMF.
+Also included in these categories are off-shore investment vehicles and investments that may be subject to early withdrawal penalties.
 The fair value of these investments has been estimated using the net asset value per share of the investments.
 The majority of these investments can be redeemed within one year.
 The remainder of these investments has liquidity provisions that extend past one year.
 Notice period for redemption ranges from one month to six months.
 There are no outstanding commitments to this asset category.
+Investments in long/short strategies represents approximately 15.6% and 17.2% of the total investments held by USMF at June 30, 2018 and 2017, respectively.